 'Then he took it down, wrapped it in a linen cloth, and laid it in a rock-hewn tomb where no one had ever been laid.
 It was the day of Preparation, and the sabbath was beginning.
 The women who had come with him from Galilee followed, and they saw the tomb and how his body was laid.
 Then they returned, and prepared spices and ointments.
 On the sabbath they rested according to the commandment.'

-Free of rights
+Website free of rights